- Behavioral Sleep Medicine

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

-Director, Clinical Psychology Fellowship (APA approved), Department of Psychiatry (2021 - Present)
+Director, Clinical Psychology Fellowship (APA accredited), Department of Psychiatry (2021 - Present)

-Director, Clinical Fellowship (SBSM, APA approved), Sleep Health & Insomnia Program (2017 - Present)
+Director, Clinical Fellowship (SBSM, APA accredited), Sleep Health & Insomnia Program (2017 - Present)

 Associate Director, Sleep Health & Insomnia Program (2015 - Present)